 Lyric Arts is a professional producing theater located in historic downtown Anoka, Minnesota, and is dedicated to providing access to the performing arts for the communities it serves.
 Presenting around 10 productions each season, Lyric offers a variety of comedies, dramas, classics, musicals, and youth theater for hundreds of artists and tens of thousands of patrons each year.

 The Manhattan School of Music is is a major music conservatoire located on the Upper West Side of New York City that was founded in 1917.
 The Manhattan School contains multiple performance spaces, each dedicated to separate ensemble requirements.

-Located in the heart of Kelowna’s Cultural District, the Rotary Centre for the Arts is a multidisciplinary visual and performing arts centre.
+Located in the heart of Kelowna’s Cultural District, the Rotary Centre for the Arts is a multidisciplinary visual and performing arts center.

-The Vern Riffe Center for the Arts is located on the campus of Shawnee State University in historic Portsmouth, OH.
+The Vern Riffe Center for the Arts is located on the campus of Shawnee State University in historic Portsmouth, Ohio.
 A frequent comment expressed throughout the community is that the region is lucky to have a space like the Vern Riffe Center.
-This is a testament both to the unlikelihood that a rural setting like the one in the OH-KY-WV tri-state area would have such a large arts center located in it and to the fact that the local community actually does support the venue with both attendance and donations.
+This is a testament both to the unlikelihood that a rural setting like the one in the OH-KY-WV tri-state area would have such a large arts center located in it and to the fact that the local community supports the venue with both attendance and donations.

 Originally opening in 1974 with nothing more than a $1,000-dollar budget and a lightboard, Victory Gardens has since grown into a nationally recognized powerhouse for new play development in Chicago.
 Their main mission is to to cultivate work by a diverse range of established and emerging artists on both its 299-seat mainstage and 109-seat studio theater.